White House State of the Union guests include Tyre Nichols’s parents, Paul Pelosi, Bono

 RowVaughn and Rodney Wells

-RowVaughn and Rodney Wells are the mother and stepfather of Nichols, a 29-year old Black man who died last month days after he was brutally beaten by police in Tennessee.
+RowVaughn and Rodney Wells are the mother and stepfather of Tyre Nichols, a 29-year old Black man who died last month, days after he was brutally beaten by police in Memphis, Tennessee.

 Video of the beating was released late last month, fueling outrage over police treatment of Black people and renewing calls for policing reform.
 The officers involved have been fired and are facing criminal charges.